 I've been hearing from people, for the last few days.
 Small comments and long emails.
 With images I never saw, and pictures I'd forgotten.
 Emails that start with

-"it strikes me that the canyons where we were left in isolation were perhaps similar to the ones where the friends lost to suicide had lived,"
+"it strikes me that the canyons where we were left in isolation were perhaps similar to the ones where the friends lost to suicide had lived,"or

 "I began to drink too much.
 I lost my driver's license in a pair of pants after bowling one night, having forgotten it was there."